omelianlevkovych/cs-notes/grokking-algo/01.intro/doc.md

+# leetcode partice
+play with 30 easy-medium top liked
+move to practice by topic
 # binary search
 it's input is a sorted list of elements
 if an element you're looking for is in the list, binary search returns the position; otherwise, binary search returns _null_.